mirandajoy/miranda-neerhof-the-learning-club/README.md

 # The Learning Club

 The Learning Club provides learning resources each month around a specific topic.
-It then allows users to join group and attend events to discuss what they've learned and meet new people.
+It then allows users to join groups and attend events to discuss what they've learned and meet new people.

 This repo contains the client application.
 The server application can be accessed [here](https://github.com/mirandajoy/the-learning-club-api).